CraigRamey/spin-react/README.md

 ```

 ### Commands
-__spin-react init__
+__spin-react init [project name]__
 ```
-- creates the directory structure and installs all of the dependencies.
+- Creates the directory structure and installs all of the dependencies.
   Use npm start to start up the webpack-dev-server.
+  * Side note, the installation of all of the dependencies is much
+  faster if you have Yarn.

 - public
   - bundle.js